-The fact is that at the same time in the States there were surveys in the framework of two projects.
-YF-22 is a “cooperative” Lockheed, Boeing, and General Dynamics project.
-YF-23 is also a collaboration, but Northrop / McDonnell Douglas is already.
-The first received a name that is well known to this day - Raptor ("Predator" or "Bird of Prey"), the second did not have a single name.
-When implementing the YF-23 program, two prototypes were released, the first of which was called "Black Widow-2", and the second - "Gray Ghost".
-These instances differed primarily in engines.
-The Widow was equipped with a Pratt & Whitney YF119 power plant, and the Phantom was equipped with a General Electric YF120.
+The fact is that at the same time in the United States, research was underway in the framework of two projects.
+YF-22 is a "cooperative" project of Lockheed, Boeing and General Dynamics.
+YF-23 is also a cooperation, but already Northrop / McDonnell Douglas.
+The first received the name, which is well known to this day - Raptor ("Predator" or "Bird of Prey"), the second did not have a single name.
+During the implementation of the YF-23 program, two prototypes were produced, the first of which was named "Black Widow-2", and the second - "Gray Ghost".
+These examples differed primarily in engines.
+The Widow was powered by the Pratt & Whitney YF119 power plant, and the Ghost was powered by the General Electric YF120.

 When creating the “Widow” and “Ghost” in Northrop, they relied on combining the technologies that were used in the F / A-18 Hornet fighter and the “strategist” B-2 Spirit.